About

 Despite an ever more urbanized world and a growing appreciation of the role of cities in economic growth, actual funding for shelter and urban programs from the development agencies has been declining.
 The reasons for this decline are varied but at least in part reflect an assumption that urban slums are self-correcting and that scarce donor resources are best spent elsewhere.
 In fact there is ample evidence that strategic investments in improving living conditions of the urban poor pay widespread dividends.

-The IHC Approach.
 The IHC strategy is to effect policy and programmatic change in foreign assistance through an advocacy program based on a broad coalition of varied organizations.
 The advocacy efforts are integrated with and draw strength from the Organization’s active engagement in housing and urban development applied research, information sharing, and policy advice in selected countries.

 Advocacy.
 The IHC is involved in a range of advocacy activities and methods: